-The first ship allowed to be built in West Germany after WWI, It had Hybrid engines.
+The first ship allowed to be built in West Germany after WWI, It contained Hybrid engines.
 One of which had actually been stolen over the years.
-There were parts of the floor missing and parts were the ceiling was falling through.
-You could see the rust fall off the walls is something knocked against it.
-The amount of electric cable, engineers and mechanics needed to volunteer their time was in much need and it was clear this was going to be a long project.
-After changing hands over the years without up keep and proper care it was make or brake time for the Aurora, braking was not an option anymore.
+There were essential parts of the floor missing and parts where the ceiling was falling through.
+You could see the rust falling off the walls if something knocked against it.
+The considerable amount of electric cables, engineers and mechanics needed to volunteer their time was in much need and it was clear this was going to be a extensive project.
+After changing hands over the years without up keep and proper care it was make or brake time for the Aurora, braking was not an viable option anymore.

-For the record I opted not to sleep in my window less cabin that night as the black widows were already occupying it, i’d leave them to the lighting show in the distance.
+For the record I opted not to sleep in my unique window less cabin that night as the black widows were at present occupying it, I’d surrender them to the lighting show in the distance.
 It was before I lived in a jungle so I still suffered from a slight case of arachnophobia.
 It was either the potential murder cabin or the couch.
-Of course the couch as I dozed while watching Blade Runner on repeat until the sun came up. there was also no murder cabin, just the rust we hope from the room making it’s way in between the mattresses.
+Of course the couch as I dozed peacefully while passively watching Blade Runner on repeat until the sun came up.
+There was in addition no murder cabin, just the rust we hope from the room making it’s way in between the mattresses.